 AVOID ABUSE OF INSPECTION AND PUNISHMENT

 In particular, the female delegate suggested avoiding abusing regulations to punish and inspect, causing people to feel negative towards the authorities.
-She cited many images posted on social media during Tet, when authorities went to rural areas, where it was very difficult to check alcohol levels and punish people.
-"This causes negative reactions, we need to consider punishment, inspection and should be more flexible," the delegate said.
+She cited many images posted on social networks during Tet, when authorities went to rural areas, where it was very difficult to check alcohol levels and punish people.
+"This causes negative reactions, we need to consider punishment, inspection and be more flexible," the delegate said.

-Like the story of the Director of the Ha Tinh Provincial Police Department who directly participated in the working group, discovered a motorbike driver violating alcohol concentration, then reminded and propagandized instead of punishing.
-This, according to Ms. Lan, created a great consensus in public opinion, so a reasonable punishment roadmap should be considered.
+Like the story of the Director of the Ha Tinh Provincial Police Department who directly participated with the working group, discovered a motorbike driver violating alcohol concentration, then reminded and propagandized instead of punishing.
+This, according to Ms. Lan, has created a great consensus in public opinion, so a reasonable punishment roadmap should be considered.

 Also supporting the absolute ban on alcohol concentration, Deputy Nguyen Van Canh (Binh Dinh delegation) proposed that the Government specify the level of violation for each vehicle and purpose of use.
 He proposed that if the driver violates under 20 mg/100 ml of blood or 0.1 mg/liter of breath for personal motorbikes (except for passenger or cargo transport services), then only an administrative fine will be imposed and the driver's license will not be revoked.